johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ### Timetable ###

-Plan a timetable for the whole syllabus of — approximately 64 — studies to be completed, considering the nature of the group and availability of time.
-For example, are members effected by the agricultural or academic calender.
+Plan a timetable for the whole syllabus of — approximately 64 — studies to be completed, taking into consideration the nature of the group and availability of time.
+For example, are members effected by the agricultural or academic calender?

 ### Location ###